Emmilex20/Class-booking-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+---

+Admin authentication

+- The admin API endpoints now enforce that the calling user is an admin.
+Adminness is determined by one of:
+  - setting `user.publicMetadata.isAdmin = true` on the Clerk user, or
+  - setting `CLERK_ADMIN_IDS` (comma-separated IDs) or `CLERK_ADMIN_EMAILS` (comma-separated emails) in your environment.

+Make sure you set the appropriate env vars in your local `.env.local` and in Vercel so admin pages and actions are protected.